Buildings – History and Restoration

 The Canterbury earthquakes of 2010 and 2011 caused significant damage to the buildings.
 Restoration is well underway, with more than half the site re-opened to the public.
 Buildings are re-opening in stages, prioritised depending on factors such as damage, heritage significance, safety and cost.

 Click on the interactive map below to find out about each building’s restoration and history – be sure to scroll down to find out more.
-You can also hove over each building on the map to see its historical name and click through to more information.
+You can also hover over each building on the map to see its historical name and click through to more information.

 Rutherford’s Den (1877)